OCN-682-UH/Greene/Tidy_Tuesday/Script/tidytuesday5_script.md

 write.csv(time_mph, here("Tidy_Tuesday", "Data", "tidydata5.csv"))

 # Tidy Tuesday Takeaways:
-# Explored and discovered how to make a plot using the beeswarm function (even though it does not seem very informative in this visual, haha)
+# learned how to make a plot using the beeswarm function (even though it does not seem very informative, haha)
 # practiced filtering out more data
 # practiced calculating summary stats
 # practiced cleaning column names using mutate function
 ```